bohnen/tidb-serverless-mcp/README.md

-# TiDB Cloud Serverless DXT Extension
+# TiDB Unofficial DXT / MCP Server

-A Desktop Extension (DXT) that provides a Model Context Protocol (MCP) server for TiDB Cloud Serverless database operations.
-This extension enables AI assistants to interact with TiDB Cloud Serverless databases through a comprehensive set of database management tools.
+A Desktop Extension (DXT) that provides a Model Context Protocol (MCP) server for TiDB database operations.
+This extension enables AI assistants to interact with TiDB databases through a comprehensive set of database management tools.

 The MCP server supports both **stdio** (default) and **Streamable HTTP** transports, making it compatible with various MCP clients and integration scenarios.